fangske/vscode-git/readme.md

 ## Recognised shortcomings

-Authorisatoin, injection vulnerability, loss of some modularity and not fit for purpose frameworks
+Auth disabled/hardcoded string, injection vulnerability, incomplete testing, incomplete technical specification, not enough exposure to external platforms causing loss of time.

 ## Recommendations for improvement

-- Don't try to use new frameworks and platforms (loopback/ibm cloud)
+Don't try to use new frameworks and platforms (loopback/ibm cloud)